 Clinton Public offers a wide range of services and educational programming for special education students.
 Parents or other appropriate persons may refer children who are experiencing significant difficulties to their local school district.
 Beginning at age 3, children experiencing physical, sensory, emotional, communication, cognitive, and/or social difficulties may be eligible for special education and related services.
-Parents should contact Jenine Kastner, Supervisor of Special Services at 908-735-8512 for further information if they have concerns about their child’s development.
+Parents should contact Dr. Jenine Kastner, Director of Special Services, at 908-735-8512 for further information if they have concerns about their child’s development.

 School Age Students

 If parents are concerned about their school-age child’s progress, they should discuss such issues with their child’s teacher, guidance counselor and/or principal.
 Parents have the option of making a referral to the school’s Intervention and Referral Services (I&RS) Committee or to the Child Study Team (CST).